 You’d be pretty sorry if you passed up a subway busker only to later find out it was your favorite artist in disguise.

-Maroon 5 made headlines this week when the band slipped on wigs and dark sunglasses and pretended to be average street performers with Jimmy Fallon for an episode of the “Tonight Show.”
+Maroon 5 made headlines when the band slipped on wigs and dark sunglasses and pretended to be average street performers with Jimmy Fallon for an episode of the “Tonight Show.”
 The group isn’t the first to break out in song for unsuspecting New Yorkers, and certainly won’t be the last.

 Though not exactly undercover, bands including U2 and Linkin Park have made subway platforms their stages, and yes, you missed it.

 Here’s a look back at memorable subway station performances that’ll leave you actually feeling envious of commuters.

 Jared Leto: Kicking off a tour

 Though technically not the subway, Jared Leto of Thirty Seconds To Mars surprised New Yorkers with free concert tickets at Penn Station on April 2, 2018.
 "Look at all you crazy people out here," Leto said to a crowd of a dozen that quickly multiplied to about 100 hovering fans.
 The singer was joined by a group of nine choir performers (who weren't actually choir performers, just backup singers in themed garb) in front of the entrance to tracks 18 and 19 inside Penn's Long Island Rail Road ticket area.
 Leto performed "Walk On Water" -- the first track off Thirty Seconds To Mars' album "America."